-In this section we present the methods by which we extracted kinematic misalignment and AGN luminosities for SAMI and MaNGA galaxies.

-3.1 Kinematic misalignment angles

-The kinematic position angle of stars and gas in a galaxy is defined along the kinematic major axis (i.e., measured from the North towards the East, to the highest velocities in the approaching side of the rotation, which corresponds to blueshifted velocities on a velocity map); it is found through a model discussed in more detail in Rainundo et al. (2023).
-The kinematic position angles are found by applying this model to the 2D stellar and gas velocity maps and represent the direction of rotation for gas and stars.
-Figure 2 shows a velocity map of the stellar and gas components of one of the host galaxies we analysed (SAMI Galaxy ID 323593).
+Figure 1.
+Histogram showing the stellar mass distributions of the SAMI (green) and MaNGA (pink) galaxy samples, with their stellar mass medians (green solid line, pink dashed line, respectively).
+The mass distributions investigated by the two samples are different as MaNGA probes more higher mass galaxies $10^{10.48}\,M\odot$ (SAMI) and $10^{10.86}\,M\odot$ (MaNGA).
+This will be relevant for the discussion of our results.
+3 METHODS In this section, we present the methods by which we extracted kinematic misalignment and AGN luminosities for SAMI and MaNGA galaxies.
+3.1 Kinematic misalignment angles The kinematic PA of stars and gas in a galaxy is defined along the kinematic major axis (i.e. measured from the North towards the East, to the highest velocities in the approaching side of the rotation, which corresponds to blueshifted velocities on a velocity map); it is found through a model discussed in more detail in Raimundo et al. (2023).
+The kinematic PAs are found by applying this model to the 2D stellar and gas velocity maps and represent the direction of rotation for gas and stars.
+Fig. 2 shows a velocity map of the stellar and gas components of one of the host galaxies we analysed (SAMI Galaxy ID 323593).
 The red colour on the velocity maps corresponds to redshifted velocities, and the blue to blueshifted velocities.
 The gas and stellar components in that galaxy are misaligned by around 90°, which can be visually seen by the offset between the position of the redshifted stellar and gas components of the galaxy.

-For SAMI we use the kinematic misalignment angles as published by Raimundo et al. (2023), and for MaNGA we use the velocity maps from MEGACUBES2 (Riffel et al. 2023), as analysed by Raimundo et al. 2024, submitted.
-We consider misalignment to be the angle between the kinematic position angle of stars vs that of gas in a galaxy.
-Equation 1 shows how the kinematic misalignment angle, ΔPA , is found using the kinematic position angles, PA{stars} and PA{gas} , of stars and gas (respectively) in a galaxy:
+For SAMI, we use the kinematic misalignment angles as published by Raimundo et al. (2023), and for MaNGA we use the velocity maps from MEGACUBES2 (Riffel et al. 2023), as analysed by Raimundo et al. 2024, submitted.
+We consider misalignment to be the angle between the kinematic PA of stars versus that of gas in a galaxy.
+Equation (1) shows how the kinematic misalignment angle, ΔPA , is found using the kinematic PAs, PA{stars} and PA{gas}, of stars and gas (respectively) in a galaxy:

-$$\Delta PA = |PA{\text{stars}} - PA{\text{gas}}|. \tag{1}$$

-In this work we consider galaxies to be aligned for $0^{\circ} \leq \Delta PA < 45^{\circ}$ and misaligned for $45^{\circ} \leq \Delta PA \leq 180^{\circ}$ (although some research considers $30^{\circ} \leq \Delta PA \leq 180^{\circ}$; e.g. Davis et al. 2011b).
-The reason for the cut of 45° is to ensure the misalignment present came from an external process such as a merger, as opposed to small-scale misalignment caused by for example bars in galaxies (which host non-circular orbits because the potential is no longer axisymmetric, which would be naively interpreted as small misalignment; Davis et al. 2011b; Raimundo et al. 2023).
-We will discuss in Section 4, and show quantitatively in Figure 4, that our results are unaltered when assuming a less stringent cut of 30°, as adopted by other groups (e.g., Davis et al. 2011b, Lagos et al. 2017), which is expected as not many sources in our sample are located in the 30° to 45° misalignment range.
-Therefore, in this paper, we test the hypothesis that all misalignment angles larger than 45° originate from externally acquired gas, as in Raimundo et al. (2023).
-Our working hypothesis does not rule out the possibility that even aligned gas in ETGs is of external origin, as suggested by several authors (e.g., Bertola et al. 1992) and simulations (Lagos et al. 2017).
-Possibly a high (but still unknown) fraction of the gas could be of external origin, because the gas relaxes from misaligned configurations in short timescales (Baker et al. 2024).
+$$\Delta PA = |PA{stars} - PA{gas}|. \tag{1}$$ In this work, we consider galaxies to be aligned for $0^{\circ} \leq \Delta PA < 45^{\circ}$ and misaligned for $45^{\circ} \leq \Delta PA \leq 180^{\circ}$ (although some research considers $30^{\circ} \leq \Delta PA \leq 180^{\circ}$; e.g. Davis et al. 2011).
+The reason for the cut of 45° is to ensure the misalignment present came from 1Avaliable at: manga.if.ufrgs.br or manga.linea.org.br.

-2 avaliable at: manga.if.ufrgs.br or manga.linea.org.br
+2Avaliable at: manga.if.ufrgs.br or manga.linea.org.br.